conedevelopment/i18n/README.md

 Behind the scenes there is a switch - case that determines which translations should be present, based on the current locale.
 This way only the current translations are pushed to the window object and not all of them.

+> Note: On local environment the cached views are getting cleared to keep translations fresh.

 ## Limitations

 The JSON file translations are not supported!
 Only the PHP array based key - value translations can be used.